Skip to Content (custom) - bh

 • 3 Mins

-Why specialization is critical
+Why specialisation is critical

 The exponential increase in the volume of data and technology options has led to an explosion of material that must be sifted through with both technical and substantive expertise.
 This is true for specific industries and various areas of law.
-If your eDiscovery provider has consultants committed to an industry or area of law, you have an advantage over adversaries who use providers without specialization.
+If your eDiscovery provider has consultants committed to an industry or area of law, you have an advantage over adversaries who use providers without specialisation.
 Having an experienced partner who understands your data from a technology and substantive perspective enables you to collect and process data more efficiently, accurately, and with greater insight and understanding in both the review and production phases.

 Experience and expertise, however, are not enough. eDiscovery practice groups must also continuously re-envision solutions based on changing technologies and requirements.
 Let’s take a few examples from the financial services, healthcare, and pharmaceutical industries.
-Within these industries, there is significant litigation within intellectual property, antitrust, regulatory investigations, and privacy concerns.
+Within these industries, there is significant litigation within intellectual property, competition and antitrust, regulatory investigations, and privacy concerns.
 Here are some unique concerns that should be addressed in each area.
-As a bonus, we’ve included unique concerns related to antitrust, which impacts all three industries.
+As a bonus, we’ve included unique concerns related to competition, which impacts all three industries.

 Financial Services